Meguazy/Review-scraper-chatbot-embedding/README.md

 ```bash
 python codeKafka/consumer_elastic.py
 ```
-In the **first terminal** we will start the consumer that writes the data on the vector database, while in the **second terminal** we will interact with the one that writes on ElasitSearch indexes.
+In the **first terminal** we will start the consumer that writes the data on the vector database, while in the **second terminal** we will interact with the one that writes on the ElasitSearch indexes.

 To start the scraper and the chatbot app, we need to start the streamlit webapp **on yet another terminal** by using the command
 ```bash